 What do I want to do when I grow up?

 Job loss can be a very liberating moment because it’s an opportunity for a fresh start.
 Maybe you want to keep doing the kind of work you were doing.
-But maybe you’ve always wished you could do something different if you only had the chance – now’s the time to go for it.
+But maybe you’ve always wished you could do something different if you only had the chance.
+Now’s the time to go for it.

 I took some time to really evaluate my strengths and interests.
 In the first days it was fairly easy to list my interests but I couldn’t see any strengths.
 After all, if I had any strengths I’d still have a job, right?
-That’s part of the unemployment funk that you just have to plow through.
+That’s part of the unemployment funk that you just have to push through.
 Realize this is emotion talking, not reality.

 I took online self-assessments, asked friends and colleagues to tell me what they saw as my strengths, re-read my LinkedIn recommendations – in short, I drowned out the negative emotions with real feedback from trusted sources.
 In time, the old confidence started coming back.